nawab312/Kubernetes/Bare_Metal_Setup.md

   - Before upgrading:
     - Read Kubernetes version skew rules
     - Control plane must be upgraded before workers
-    - kubeadm must be upgraded to the same version as the target Kubernetes control-plane version before running `kubeadm upgrade`
+    - kubeadm must be upgraded to the same version as the target Kubernetes control-plane version before running `kubeadm upgrade`.
+So we upgrade `kubeadm` first.
+Then use it to upgrade the cluster

+---

 **How does traffic enter a Kubernetes cluster, especially on bare metal?**
 - Traffic enters a Kubernetes cluster through Services and Ingress.